 I’m not an art expert.
 I don’t have a formal background in cinema, either.
-But I’ve always been drawn to that strange, magnetic space where creativity begins — the quiet moment before the brush hits the canvas or the camera starts rolling.
-Lately, I found myself searching for films that didn’t just tell me who the great artists were, but helped me feel what it might have been like to live inside their chaos, their doubt, their genius.
+I’ve always been drawn to that strange, magnetic space where creativity begins.
+It is the quiet moment before the brush hits the canvas.
+It is also before the camera starts rolling.
+Lately, I have been looking for films that go beyond telling me about the great artists.
+They help me feel what it has been like to live inside their chaos.
+They let me experience their doubt and their genius.

 What I found were six very different films — some poetic, some raw, some downright strange.
 But all of them made me pause.
 And think.
 And, in some cases, feel oddly understood.

 This isn’t a ranked list or a critic’s guide.
-It’s just a personal collection from someone who’s still trying to make sense of what art really is — and what it takes to make it.
+It’s just a personal collection.
+It comes from someone who’s still trying to make sense of what art really is.

 This isn’t really about Picasso the painter — it’s about Picasso the partner, the manipulator, the myth.
-Told through the eyes of Françoise Gilot, the only woman who managed to leave him with her soul intact, the film doesn’t shy away from the emotional wreckage genius can cause.
+The film is told through the eyes of Françoise Gilot.
+She was the only woman who managed to leave him with her soul intact.
+The film doesn’t shy away from the emotional wreckage genius can cause.

 Want to know more about Picasso’s complex relationships and how they influenced his art?
-Explore Picasso: Creator and Destroyer, the biography by Arianna Stassinopoulos Huffington, which inspired the film and provides a rich look at the man behind the myth.
+Discover the biography Picasso: Creator and Destroyer by Arianna Stassinopoulos Huffington.
+It inspired the film.
+The book provides a rich look at the man behind the myth.
 Read more about Picasso’s life and works.

 This film doesn’t explain Klimt.
 It embodies him.
 It’s disjointed, decadent, and unapologetically strange — just like the artist himself.
 The plot wanders through memories, dreams, and hallucinations as if the entire film is one of Klimt’s golden canvases come to life.